Grew up on Cape Cod, Mass. Army Vet., Fmr. Director of Energy Conservation programs, RE Agent. Current residence: the Space Coast, FL.

-However the deal never went through.
+However, the deal never went through.
 Sichuan Tengzhong said in a statement that it had withdrawn its bid because it was unable to receive approval from the Chinese government.
-According to reports the reason given was that China was putting a new emphasis on limiting it’s dependence on imported oil and wanted to do more to protect the environment, and the one thing Hummer was not known for, was fuel economy.
+According to reports, the reason was that China was putting a new emphasis on limiting its dependence on imported oil and wanted to do more to protect the environment, and the one thing Hummer was not known for was fuel economy.

-Rumors abound of a possible return as the Hummer HX or H4 There is no official information on the exact time it could go into production.
-But there has been plenty of speculation recently that it could happen.
+Rumors had been abundant for years of a possible return as a version of the Hummer HX or H4 a concept that was in design for 2008/9.
+There had been plenty of speculation recently that it could happen.